 Adding funds to your Binance account

-Over the last year, though, limited support for bank accounts and credit/debit card deposits have been added through third-party payment processors and service provider partner companies (like Simplex in the EU or BAM for their US operations).
-Both Mastercard and Visa are accepted, although the client may incur an additional charge if the native currency is anything other than USD or EUR.
-Standard processing fees are 3.5% with a 10$ minimum which is slightly lower than Coinbase’s 3.99%.
+Over the past few years, however, limited support for bank accounts and credit/debit card deposits have been added through third-party payment processors and service provider partner companies (like Simplex in the EU or BAM for their US operations).

 Watch the video: How to buy Bitcoin and many other cryptocurrencies with a credit or debit card on Binance

 Once you have added funds to your Binance account, you are ready to trade.
 Binance offers a traditional trading interface as well as Binance Convert, a beginner-friendly tool to purchase and sell crypto with just a few clicks.

 If you are not uncomfortable using the traditional interface, we recommend choosing Binance Convert, a means of instantly converting your crypto or fiat assets anytime with a live price based on current market conditions.

 Binance Convert also powers the Convert function of the Binance app and is the primary option for buying crypto on the app’s Binance Lite mode.

 Recommended video: How to use the Binance Convert & OTC Portal